My Teacher, My Obsession: Plot

 Riley is a high school senior starting her first day at a new school along with her father, Chris, the school's newest English teacher.
 During his first lesson, Chris catches the attention of both Tricia, a popular girl, and Kyla, the school's yearbook photographer.

 After class, Kyla befriends Riley, who reveals she is Chris's daughter, and asks to come over to her house for a study session.
 At her house, Riley tells Kyla about her mother's infidelity which led to her parents' divorce.
 That night, Kyla dreams of Chris and becomes infatuated with him.

 The next day, Tricia befriends Riley, infuriating Kyla.
-She warns Riley that Tricia is dangerous and claims she has a history of messing around with teachers, as she had slept with a history teacher the prior year.
+She warns Riley that Tricia is dangerous and claims she has a history of messing around with teachers, as she had slept with a history teacher the year before.
 Later that night, Kyla's mother, Jess, is preparing for a date, which is revealed to be Chris.
 As she watches them flirt, Kyla grows jealous and sabotages their date, forcing Chris to spend the night, and allowing Kyla to get closer to him.

-The following morning at school, Kyla confronts Riley about going out with Tricia despite her warning, and tells her she's being used by Tricia to get to her father.
-Riley tells her that Tricia claims it wasn't her who had slept with their history teacher, but Kyla herself.
+The following morning at school, Kyla confronts Riley about going out with Tricia despite her warning, and tells her she is being used by Tricia to get to her father.
+Riley tells her that Tricia claims it was not her who had slept with their history teacher, but Kyla herself.
 Kyla denies the accusation and Riley leaves.
 Later, Kyla confronts Tricia, threatening her to leave Riley alone, but Tricia refuses to back down.

 The next day, Kyla, having filled her locker with lewd photos she had taken of herself the night before, tells Chris she is being harassed, and he promises to help find whoever is responsible.
 Kyla and Riley eventually make amends, and Kyla confesses to having slept with her history teacher, claiming he had manipulated her.
 Later that night as Chris and Jess prepare for a date, Kyla, posing as Tricia, sends sexually suggestive messages to Chris's phone.
 Jess, believing Chris is having sex with one of his students, throws him out.
 As Chris sits in his truck, Kyla enters and seduces him into kissing her.
 The following day, police arrive and take Tricia away, having found the phone used to text Chris the sexually suggestive messages, as well as containing the lewd photos of Kyla, in her locker.
 That night at Riley's birthday party, Kyla enters Chris' office at his home and seduces him into having sex.
 Riley discovers them, and runs away distraught.
 The next morning Jess confronts Chris, having been told everything by Riley.
 As she takes Kyla away, Kyla denies any wrongdoing, as she is of legal age and claims Chris and her are in love.
 Chris apologizes to Riley and tells her he will not see Kyla anymore, and Riley forgives him.